-Full time and part-time staff that have had a minimum of two (2) years continuous service with Council will be entitled to 12 weeks paid parental leave and 40 weeks unpaid parental leave.
-This leave shall be available only to the parent who is fulfilling the role of primary care giver of the infant/s.
+Full-time and part-time staff who have a minimum of 12 months continuous service with the Council will be entitled to 12 weeks of Paid Parental Leave following the birth, adoption or long term fostering of a child.
+This leave shall be available only to the parent who is fulfilling the role of primary care giver of the child/children.